valentinomiazzo/jekyll-now/_posts/2018-11-07-Atari-Panther-Part-2.md

 # The Audio Subsystem

-The recovered schematics documents it as "PANTHER DEVELOPMENT SYSTEM OTIS SOUND SYSTEM" and it is implemented as a daughter card with lot of glue logic in the SDKs found.
+The recovered schematics identify the audio subsystem as  "PANTHER DEVELOPMENT SYSTEM OTIS SOUND SYSTEM" and it is implemented as a daughter card with lot of glue logic.

 <table style="width:50%;font-size:65%;margin:auto;text-align:center;">
   <tr>